hanabi/hanabi.github.io/README.md

 ### The Priority Prompt & The Priority Finesse

-* When a player has a choice between two playable cards to play, they always choose the card that leads towards someone else's hand.
+* When a player has a choice between two playable cards to play, they should always choose the card that leads towards someone else's hand.
 So, when a player does not do this, it is very strange.
 * In this situation, if you see a player choose not to play a card in this way AND it deliberately loses tempo, they are playing towards a card that is already clued in your hand.
 This is similar to a *Prompt*, except instead of initiating it with a clue, they initiate it with the order that they played cards.
 * If you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
 * Note that for this to work, the player choosing priority must have full knowledge of the two cards that they are prioritizing.
 * Similar to a normal *Prompt*, if you have two or more clued cards that it could apply to, then you should play the left-most one.
 * Similar to a normal *Prompt*, if you have two or more clued cards and the left-most one was not the matching card, then you should continuing playing clued cards until you find the matching card.

+### A Priority Flowchart (For Choosing Between 2+ Playable Cards)

+Beyond the *Priority Prompt* / *Priority Finesse*, there are other situations where players that have two or more playable cards can communicate that something special is happening by playing an unexpected card.
+These specific conventions are listed below.
+But, in general, what is expected and which cards should have priority?
+[Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

 ### The Higher Rank Prompt & The Higher Rank Finesse